Starrybelle15/Tech-Internship/README.md

 IDEA/OMEIFE INTERNSHIP - TEAM FOUR

-📌 Overview
+GENERAL 📌 OVERVIEW
-This repository contains the work completed by Team Four during our 3-months internship period with OMEIFEI DIGITAL GROUP OF COMPANIES.
+This GitHub repository contains a compilation of all the work completed by Team Four during our 3-months internship period with OMEIFEI DIGITAL GROUP OF COMPANIES.

 One of our main focus during the period of the intership was medically related data gathering; We also went through the process of building a chatbot which was meant to answer questions and give non-critical advice, the model was fine-tuned to enable it respond better to questions asked.
 This GitHub repository has an inclusion of the following:
-1. Datasets some of which were used to build the chatbot,
+1. Datasets, some of which were used to build the chatbot
-2. Data processing notebooks
+2. Data processing notebooks, which also includes a document (.docx) to text (.txt) converter
 3.
-4. Documentation of our research process.
+4. Documentation of our entire research process, from the first data gathering task to the build of the chatbot.

 🩺 Internship Task
 We were tasked with:

-Gathering high-quality medical text datasets in multiple specialties.
+1. Gathering high-quality medical text datasets in multiple specialties.
-Preprocessing and cleaning these datasets for machine learning.
+2. Preprocessing and cleaning these datasets for machine learning.
-Experimenting with fine-tuning large language models (LLMs) to create non-critical medical chatbots.
+3. Experimenting with fine-tuning large language models (LLMs) to create non-critical medical chatbots.
-Documenting our data gathering process and findings.
+4. Documenting our data gathering process and findings.

 💡 Purpose of Data Gathering
 Medical chatbots require domain-specific datasets to:

-Answer questions accurately within their field.
+1. Answer questions accurately within their field.
-Offer safe, non-critical advice and guidance.
+2. Offer safe, non-critical advice and guidance.
-Identify cases that require escalation to a doctor.
+3. Identify cases that require escalation to a doctor.
 Our goal was to collect specialized datasets so future AI models can give clear, factual, and patient-friendly responses.

 🛠 Process & Challenges
 1. Data Collection
 We gathered five datasets across different medical specialties:

-Allergy & Immunology.docx
+a.
+CARDIOLOGY.docx
-Questions and Answers under Cardiology.docx
+b.
+ENDOCRINOLOGY.docx (part 1 & 2)
-Hematology and Oncology.docx
+c.
+OPHTHALMOLOGY.docx
-Pediatric Pulmonology.docx
+d.
+OTORHINOLARYNGOLOGY.docx
 Oncology.docx
 Each dataset was placed in the Datasets/ folder.
 Our data gathering report is stored in the Documentation/ folder.